Practice Makes Pancake

 On top of that I have to WORK MY ASS OFF to stay in shape.
 Weight doesn’t magically disappear because my diet is squeaky clean, or the fact that I workout four days a week.
 I have to put in all the work and then some.

 But guess what?
 None of that stops me from loving myself and loving food…. and having pancakes.
 These pancakes are delicious.
-They also happen to be under 500 calories for the whole stack, which is actually four pancakes… one didn’t make it to the plate. #qualitycontrol
+Makes four.
+I had two.
+It was glorious.

 About The Ingredients